Anonymous Denies Taking Down White Supremacist Site Daily Stormer

 — Militia Etheridge (@MaryEmilyOHara) August 13, 2017

 That was hardly the last twist in the tale, however.
-As of Monday morning, The Daily Stormer had rebranded, ostensibly after being taken over by the hacker collective Anonymous.
+As of Monday morning, the Daily Stormer had rebranded, ostensibly after being taken over by the hacker collective Anonymous.

 But Anonymous’s 1.7 million follower-strong Twitter account denied that it had done so and said it was actually a stunt pulled by the site’s founder, Andrew Anglin, in something akin to a false-flag.